rickliujh/sms-aichat/README.md

 ### Flow

-In order to achieve a functional ai-chat using SMS or whatsapp, we need 3 parts of the puzzle: A LLM inference, A Mobile carrier for SMS, A piece of code that glue that 2 parts together.
+In order to achieve a functional ai-chat using SMS or whatsapp, we need 3 parts of the puzzle: A LLM inference, A mobile carrier for SMS, A piece of code that glue that 2 parts together.

 This project uses webhook that carrier provided as Lambda trigger.
-When a SMS is sent to designate number, a HTTP call has made to our lambda handler, along with the message in the SMS, in turn a inference has made to LLM with message as prompt, the code response the HTTP request (webhook) from carrier with result from LLM and ends the procedure.
+When a SMS is sent to designate number, a HTTP request is made to the lambda handler, along with the message in the SMS, in turn a inference of LLM is made with message as prompt, the code responses the HTTP request (to webhook) from carrier with result from LLM and ends the procedure.

 ![Overview](system-overview.png)

 ### Scale

-We assume that mobile carrier as 3th party provider has enough capacity handling the initial request.
+The mobile carrier as 3th party provider has enough capacity handling the initial requests is assumed.

-The system is design to use API as service for LLM, which means the LLM can be self-hosted or another 3th party provider, ether case the scaling issue can be addressed independently, more details according to this matter is out of scope.
+The system is designed to use of API as service for LLM, which means the LLM can be self-hosted or another 3th party provider, ether case the scaling issue can be addressed independently, more details according to this matter is out of the scope.

-The Lambda handler is server less service, which means it self handles all the scaling issue.
+The Lambda handler is server less, which means itself handles all the scaling issue.

 ## Development